More information will be in the AP Coordinator’s Manual, Part 2 in late fall.

 - Proctors may not take any AP Exam or review in any manner the content of the exam.

 - Proctors may not be employed part or full time at a test preparation company.

 - Proctors may not participate in any coaching activity that addresses the content of secure College Board tests.

 Coordinators are expected to provide their proctors with specific information about exam administration procedures.
-A proctor training script is available in the AP Coordinator’s Manual (.pdf/5.61MB).
+A proctor training script is available in the AP Coordinator’s Manual, Part 2.